Dpdl-io/DpdlEngine/README.md

 ## Dpdl = ( Java Api's + C + 'C++' + Python + Julia + JavaScript + Lua + Ruby + Java + Groovy + Clojure + Wat/Wasm + Wgsl + AI) = <ins>Powerful and Versatile</ins>

+A dedicated AI **Dpdl language plug-in** (**DAN**) enables also to <ins>**automatically generate**</ins> via <ins>**AI generative code**</ins> different programming language code and content or data and embed it automatically directly within Dpdl code.
-Custom code and syntax interpreters can be implemented and integrated in form of plug-ins (**Dpdl language plug-ins**)

-In this way further programming languages and custom syntax interpreters can be added as extensions and embedded via a dedicated interface and configuration.
+Custom code and syntax interpreters can be implemented and integrated in form of plug-ins (**Dpdl language plug-ins**) In this way further code and custom syntax interpreters can be added as extensions and embedded via a dedicated interface and configuration.
 This allows developers to easily create embedded custom syntax and language interpreters of all sorts.
 For example the ROOT C++ Data Analysis framework from Cern is also available as Dpdl language plug-in.

+The 'DpdlPacket' data container provides a convenient way to package and handle data efficiently on memory scarce devices.

 ## Dpdl is designed to: